SimpleRules/jekyll-now/_posts/2017-02-20-051-affirmations.md

 1. use scott adams' way to experiment with daily affirmations result = mixed

-some got stuck for very long tiem due to non-action
+some got stuck for very long time due to non-action

 some got abandoned due to bad selection of goals